Ephraim-usc/glike/README.md

 Demography parameter estimation
 ------------

-To make a demographic model containing variable parameters, the idiom is
+gLike provides a function `maximize` that mimics the popular `scipy.optimize.minimize` function, but has been made convenient for optimizing demographic parameters.

+    x, logp = glike.maximize(fun, x0, bounds = bounds)

+`fun` is the objective funciton that is called in the `fun(**x)` way, note that `x` must contain all parameters that `fun` does not have a default value.

+`x0` is a `dict` object that contains the intial values represented as `param:value` pairs, where `param` is the name of the parameter (of type `str`), and `value` is the value (of type `float`).

+`bounds` is a list of 2-tuples, of the same length as `x0`, where each tuple contains the lower and upper bound of the parameter.
+Specifically, it is a list of tuples `(low, high)` where `low` and `high` could be a number or a string expression including names of the parameters (which will be evaluated at runtime by `eval()`).
+For example,

+  x0 = {"t1":25, "t2":50, "t3":75]
+  bounds = [(0, "t2"), ("t1", "t3"), ("t2", 100)]

+Means that three parameters are being estimated, with names `t1`, `t2` and `t3`.
+Their initial values are `25`, `50` and `75`, respectively.
+The boundary conditions require that `0 < t1 < t2 < t3 < 100`.
+Empirically, if the output parameters take values very close to the lower or upper limits, it's likely that the estimation is stuck in a local optimal, or the proposed model is not well compatible with the genealogical trees.
+If that's the case, it's suggested to try other initial values or demography models.

+The wrapper function `fun` for estimating demographic parameters can usually be constructed like:

-    def model(...):
+    def func(...):
       demo = glike.Demography()
       # add Phases that depend on the parameters
-      return demo

-We provide an function for estimating parameters

-    glike.estimate(trees, model, search)

-Which runs a smart maximum likelihood protocol specially designed for glike to find the estimated parameters.
-We use a Search object to tell the information about initial values and restrictions of the parameters.
-It is created with

-    search = Search(names, values, limits, fixed)

-Where `names` is a list of the names of the parameters, `values` is a list of initial parameter values, `fixed` is a list of the names of fixed parameters so that their values will keep untouched. `limits` is a list of tuples `(low, high)` where `low` and `high` could be a number or a string expression involving names of the parameters (which will be evaluated at runtime by `eval()`).
-For example, if our model has three events happening between 0 and 100 generations ago, in order to estimate the times of these three events we could do

-    names = ["t1", "t2", "t3"]
-    values = [25, 50, 75] # or other initial values you see fit
-    limits = [(0, "t2"), ("t1", "t3"), ("t2", 100)]

-Empirically, if the output parameters take values very close to the lower or upper limits, it's likely that the estimation is stuck in a local optimal, or the proposed model is not well compatible with the genealogical trees.
-If that's the case, it's suggested to try other initial values or demography models.
+      # define samples if needed
+      return glike.glike_trees(trees, demo, samples, kappa, prune)

 Runtime considerations